dimitargnikolov/book-project/README.md

 >>> from pymongo import MongoClient
 >>> mongodb = MongoClient()
 >>> db = mongodb.projectA
->>> mongo_results = db.books.find({'title': 'Alice in Wonderland'})
+>>> mongo_results = db.books.find({'title': 'Les Miserables'})
 ```

-In the last line, you are using a `find` MongoDB command to retrieve all books in the database with the title *Alice in Wonderland*.
+In the last line, you are using a `find` MongoDB command to retrieve all books in the database with the title *Les Miserables*.
 Of course, only one book will match the search query, but keep this in mind in the second half of the project where you will be using your own data.

 You can load the text from the search results and run the character extraction algorithm in three lines.
 The code might take a few seconds to run, so be patient: